theterg/esp8266_lifx/README.md

 Run ```make``` from within the root of this repository.
 Do not run ```make``` from within the ```src/``` directory, [it is expected to not work](http://kacangbawang.com/latest-at-firmware-for-esp8266-with-512k-flash/).
-This should produce binaries in the /bin directory "flash.sh" should deploy the binaries to the ESP8266 if [esptool.py](https://github.com/themadinventor/esptool) has been installed and is available on the system path.
+This should produce binaries in the /bin directory.
+"flash.sh" should deploy the binaries to the ESP8266 if [esptool.py](https://github.com/themadinventor/esptool) has been installed and is available on the system path.